wappointment/wappointment/README.md

 **Can I set time limits for cancelling and rescheduling appointments?**

-You decided when clients can cancel and reschedule their appointments in the settings page *Wappointment > Settings > General*
+You decide when clients can cancel and reschedule their appointments in the settings page *Wappointment > Settings > General*

 **Can I sync multiple calendars besides of my Google calendar?**